 Top Tips For Blackened Fish

-- Cooking your seafood in butter will make it blacker, but it might create smoke in your kitchen.
-Make sure your kitchen is well-ventilated.
-You can also use olive oil or a mixture of oil and butter instead of only butter.
+- Cooking in butter gives a darker crust but can get smoky.
+Make sure your kitchen has good ventilation.
+You can also use olive oil or a mix of butter and oil.

 Cajun Blackened Shrimp Recipe